Updated: Jun 18

 The first group of people that claimed leadership of the Church followed James Strang.
 They gravitated toward someone with an imitative experience that was similar to Joseph Smith’s.
 They eventually migrated to Wisconsin and Michigan, fell apart and largely drifted back to the RLDS church 20 years later.
 The second group was backed by Sydney Rigdon, the last remaining member of the First Presidency and William Marks, the President of the High Council in Nauvoo.
 Rigdon argued for guardianship over the Church until they could reorganize and determine which direction to go and how to lead.
 After he was excommunicated and intimidated into leaving, he formed his own church after relocating to Pennsylvania.
 The final and most determined group were the Quorum of the Twelve Apostles under the leadership of Brigham Young.
 They campaigned rigorously for their position upon Brigham’s return to Navuoo.
 To improve his chances, Brigham sent all the Quorum of Seventy away on missions to lessen the likelihood of others swaying them against the Twelve.
 By August, the Church voted, and the Twelve were installed as the leaders of the church, nominally under Brigham Young.
 Some reported years later that he transfigured to appear like Joseph Smith, a controversial claim to say the least because of the lack of contemporary sources.

 Brigham immediately went to work consolidating his power in 1844.
 Where Joseph Smith was loose with his leadership and organization, Young tolerated no dissent.
 He established “whistling and whittling” brigades to intimidate and silence those who opposed his leadership.
 These young men (not little boys) would follow people around Nauvoo, intimidating and bullying them until they simply picked up and left.
-That work for those that opposed the leadership of the Twelve for the most part.
-Others were beaten or property damaged, at least until they gave up claim or recalled any grievances.
+That worked for those that opposed the leadership of the Twelve for the most part.
+Others were beaten or had property damaged, at least until they gave up claims or recanted any grievances.

 Brigham Young demonstrated very little of the teaching, revealing, or prophetic skills of Joseph Smith although he did have one canonized revelation that dealt with the migration west (D&C 136) and reported to have a couple of dreams where Joseph came to visit him, ostensibly to chastise him on a couple of topics.
 Young himself would state several times that he was nothing like Joseph Smith, a “Yankee guesser,” a “shepherd” to keep the wolves out of the flock.
 His style was blunt and off-putting.
 He demonstrated no finesse and no firm grasp of doctrine.
 Most his theological doctrinal teachings have since been forgotten by the Church, or like the temple endowment, altered greatly.
 Much of what he taught he laid at the feet of Joseph Smith (polygamy, blood atonement, the temple endowment, Adam/God doctrine) as after-the-fact secret teachings that only he was privy to learn.
 He never denied that he was anything like Joseph Smith, but was simply a protector, a guardian much in the way Rigdon was arguing.
 Many times, he argued that his role was to keep the Church safe until the young Smith boys could rise up and take control of the Church as they aged up.
 When Joseph Smith III declined his offer and instead started his own church (RLDS) in the 1860’s from various leftover factions that did not go west, this deeply hurt Young, who started the Church on a rigorous campaign to defend their claims of inheritance and hurl insults at the Smith family, Emma in particular.
 He claimed he was never to be the permanent leader.
 But while he said and believed such things, his actions spoke much louder.